 If you've got powerful skills, we'll pay your bills.
 Contact our HR at:

-Blockchain in Supply Chain: Is the Combination the Answer to the Sector’s Trustability Issues
+Blockchain in Supply Chain: Is the Combination the Answer to the Sector’s Trustability Issues?

-Over the last fifty years, supply chain management has evolved to become one of the most extensive and complex industry operational on a global landscape.
+Over the last fifty years, supply chain management has evolved to become one of the most extensive and complex industries operational on a global landscape.
 This, for a number of sectors, doesn’t come off as a surprise.
 After all, the increasing globalization had to bring a surge in the complexity in supply chain management as a side effect.

 But the use of blockchain in food supply chain is beneficial as it is rapidly addressing all the elements for ease of process and reducing the cost of the farming processes.

 The problem, however, stands at the fact that although the business models and expectations have transformed, the issues around transparency and origin tracking continue to dominate the sector.